astropy/astropy-APEs/APE1.rst

 There are three kinds of APE:

-* A "Standards Track" APE describes a new feature or implementation for Astropy.
-It may also describe an interoperability standard that will be supported outside the standard library for current Astropy versions before a subsequent APE adds standard library support in a future version.
+* A "Standard Track" APE describes a new feature or implementation for Astropy.
+It may also describe an interoperability standard that will be supported  in current Astropy versions before a subsequent APE adds the feature in the future.

 * An "Informational" APE describes a Astropy design issue, or provides general guidelines or information to the Python community, but does not propose a new